Kennedy Energy Park first to combine wind, solar and battery technologies

-The addition of the battery component will provide increased grid stability, allowing local communities to benefit from cheaper, cleaner electricity closer to the point of generation, with the added benefit of relieving demand on long transmission lines.
+The addition of the battery component provided increased grid stability, allowing local communities to benefit from cheaper, cleaner electricity closer to the point of generation, with the added benefit of relieving demand on long transmission lines.
+Co-developing wind, solar and battery storage helps continue to increase renewable energy capacity while providing important ancillary benefits required to deliver grid stability and security.